The Andrew Kohut Collection includes a variety of material created/collected by Andrew Kohut throughout his career in the survey/polling industry.

 Social and Political Change in Britain (1945-1991): Restoring Hundreds of Historical Public Opinion Surveys

 This project, which is funded by the Economic and Social Research Council, represents a partnership between the University of Southampton and the Roper Center for Public Opinion Research at Cornell University.
-The project will restore hundreds of previously unanalyzed British public opinion polls conducted between 1945 and 1991.
+The project will restore hundreds of British public opinion polls conducted between 1945 and 1991 that were previously unavailable in modern data formats.
 The data are currently stored in ‘column binary format’ based on IBM punch cards, rendering them inaccessible to most researchers today.

 The Roper Center is committed to supporting the research community through the COVID-19 pandemic.